Delta Delta Delta: Symbols

 Tri Delta's colors and three deltas may be used in place of the official crest.

 The Delta Delta Delta coat of arms consists of a quartered shield, first and fourth quarters in blue with a silver trident on each, second and third quarters in gold with green pine tree on each.
 The sorority crest is placed above the shield and consists of a torse with six folds in alternating gold and blue, from which a white, gold and blue pansy rises.
 Below the shield, the motto Asfalos Agapomen Allaylas is inscribed on a scroll.

 The fraternity's motto is Asfalos Agapomen Allaylas or "Let us steadfastly love one another".
 The Greek alphabet letters Delta Delta Delta (ΔΔΔ) are the official symbols.
 The dolphin is recognized as an additional symbol as it was considered to be a good omen by the ancient Greeks.
 The colors of Tri Delta are silver, gold, and cerulean blue.
 Its jewel is the pearl.
 Its flower is the pansy.
 The pine tree is its official tree.
 Its publication is The Trident, the first edition of which was published in November 1891 at Boston University.
+Other publications have included a secret quarterly magazine called the Triton and a secret Annual called the Trireme.

 An alternative, modernized logo makes use of Tri Delta's colors and symbols for branding and marketing.